renovatebot/renovate/docs/usage/configuration-options.md

 Important: Renovate won't automerge on GitHub if a PR has a negative review outstanding.

+Note: on Azure there can be a delay between a PR being set as completed by RenovateBot, and Azure merging the PR / finishing it's tasks.
+RenovateBot will try to delay until Azure is in the expected state.

 ## automergeComment

 Use this only if you configure `automergeType="pr-comment"`.